Identifying anxiety triggers in challenging behaviour

 Aidan’s four Dimensions staff were recruited using best practice person-centred methods including input from Aidan himself.
 Aidan now has a structured morning, afternoon and evening routine and is supported on a 1:1 basis at all times.
 The person who starts the shift with Aidan is the person who sleeps at his home – this has proved to be very reassuring for Aidan.

 His challenging behaviour has reduced dramatically and his confidence has grown.
-Aidan enjoys at least one community activity every afternoon, including hydrotherapy, horse riding, dog walking and shopping.
+Aidan gets out and about every afternoon, enjoying a range of activities including hydrotherapy, horse riding, dog walking and shopping.